 Roger asked if there was a way to calculate the interval between occurrences of values in a list.
 For instance, he has several thousand numbers in column A. Looking at the value in cell A351, the last time that value occurred in the list was in cell A246.
 He would like a formula that could be placed in cell B351 and return 105, the difference between 351 and 246.

-This approach is difficult to implement in Excel because Excel is not very good at searching backwards—up a column.
+If you are using a version of Excel that doesn't include XMATCH (it was introduced in Excel 2021), then Roger's task becomes much more difficult because there was no way to search backwards, up a column.
 If the premise could be reversed, then the task becomes much simpler.
-For instance, if a formula in cell B246 could return the value 105, indicating the interval until the next occurrence of the value in cell A246, instead of calculating the last occurrence.
-The following formula calculates the next occurrence of the value in cell A1:
+For instance, if a formula in B246 could return the value 105, indicating the interval until the next occurrence of the value in cell 246, instead of calculating the last occurrence.
+The following formula, placed in cell B1, indicates the next occurrence of the value in cell A1:

-Place this formula in cell B1 and copy it down however many cells are necessary.
+Copy the formula down however many cells are necessary.
 If the value in column A does not occur again in the column, then the formula returns the #N/A error.
 If you would rather have the formula return 0, then the following works:

-If you absolutely must count upwards (find the previous occurrence instead of the next occurrence), then the easiest way to do it is with a user-defined function.
+If you absolutely must count upwards and you cannot use XMATCH, then the easiest way to do it is with a user-defined function.
 The following function, RowInterval, will look backward through a range you specify and return the desired interval:

-Function RowInterval(TestCell As Range, LookHere As Range) As Long
+Function RowInterval(TestCell As Range, LookHere As Range) As Variant

 Application.Volatile